danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^flowcharts2]: See Morris, Stephen, and Orlena Gotel.
 “The Role of Flow Charts in the Early Automation of Applied Mathematics.” *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52. https://doi.org/10.1080/17498430903449207 and Ensmenger, Nathan.
 “The Multiple Meanings of a Flowchart.” *Information & Culture: A Journal of History* 51, no. 3 (2016): 321–51. https://doi.org/10.1353/lac.2016.0013.

-[^stereotypes]: To see programming as a social activity undermines some of the predominant stereotypes associated with programming such as the image of the typical antisocial hacker (male, bearded, unwashed).
+[^stereotype]: To see programming as a social activity undermines some of the predominant stereotypes associated with programming such as the image of the typical antisocial hacker (male, bearded, unwashed).
 For more on the benefits of collaborative working, see Chih Wei Ho, et al, "Examining the impact of pair programming on female students", North Carolina State University.
 Dept. of Computer Science (2004).

 [^ex]: You can find one of the many possible ways of illustrating the simple program here: https://gitlab.com/siusoon/Aesthetic_Programming_Book/-/blob/master/source/9-AlgorithmicProcedures/emoji_flowchart.svg.